 Work in parallel

-Let’s take a closer look at this mechanism of working in parallel.
+Let’s have a closer look at this mechanism of working in parallel.
 A great deal about strong leadership in business comes down to mastering unpredictability.
-In particular, transforming means opening your front door and inviting uncertainty in: Maybe that fabulous new product you had in mind will create circuit-blowing ecstasy among your customers, but chances are it will only drain your resources and revenues.
+In particular, transforming means opening your front door and inviting uncertainty in: Maybe that fabulous new product you had in mind will create circuit-blowing ecstasy among your customers, but chances are it will drain your resources and revenues.
+A critical condition for successful innovation and experimentation is thus a stable core business which generates revenue and provides financial headroom.
 In general business theory, this is called ‘to change the business, you have to run the business’.
-This implies a thorough understanding of what works well and why in your organization – based on facts, not assumptions.
+How to find the right proportion between the two?

 Now let’s have a closer look at the activities you perform which are useless, which generate forecastable negative value and loss.
 Activities you need to STOP right now.
 These activities, you need to mark in red.
 Even in the best performing companies, there are always some activities and tasks that are no longer meaningful.
 As businesses are constant in motion, what was useful yesterday, might have become obsolete today.

-Don’t be afraid to write them down.
+Logically, your challenge is to keep your list of green activities as large as possible, and to reduce the red to the minimum.
+To increase your performance, this is your main challenge.
 But running a business of course is more complex than that.
 To survive, you need to continuously refresh and reconsider your business activities, and make sure that not all green activity turns red over time.
 To stay ahead of the competition, you will need to start new projects, embodied by the color blue.
 This includes new processes, products and improvements which later will become operational.
-Initially, these activities will be rather detached from business as usual, in lab-like, almost secret environments, worked on by the happy few that earned to be invited based on their contribution in the green world..
-Gradually these transformations will become part of business reality, and turn from blue into green.
+Initially, these activities will be rather detached from business as usual, in lab-like, experimental environments.
+But gradually these improvements and innovations will become part of business reality, and turn from blue into green.

 Check out our book: Receiving from the Ocean